Due to an unusually high number of orders being received dispatch times may be longer than stated. Please allow up to 7 working days for dispatch.

-We are proud of having a diverse workforce and attracting applicants of different ages, backgrounds and nationalities and believe we must support this equality through fair and transparent reward, recruitment, training and promotion processes.
+We are proud to have a diverse workforce and that we attract applicants of different ages, backgrounds and nationalities to work with us.
+We believe we must support this equality through fair and transparent reward, recruitment, training and promotion processes.

 As part of this approach we review the above processes to ensure that women and men are rewarded fairly and that all employees have access to training and career progression regardless of gender or current role within the company.